 3. The second fictional relation between a guy played by the so-called film director mentioned above and a fictional actress played by the fictional actresses mentioned above.
 This relation is seen through that guy’s camera, which is also the so-called director’s camera and also Adrian Țofei’s camera.

-It was great when confusion emerged between the two fictional relations during improvisations, since this is one of the movie’s themes, but in order to clearly differentiate the real relation from the first fictional ones, Adrian Țofei used a language switch during filming: Romanian meant out of character for everybody and English meant going back in character.
+It was great when confusion emerged between the two fictional relations during improvisations, since this is one of the movie’s themes, but in order to clearly differentiate the real relation from the first fictional ones, Adrian Țofei used a language switch during filming: Romanian meant out of character for everybody and English meant going back in character (except for some scenes that required Romanian in character).